tpcarlson/synth-diy/drumfiend/MANUAL.md

     {"input":5,"description":"Many CC changes","controlChange":{127:100, 32:40}},

+###### MIDI Clock

+DrumFiend may also act as a pass-through clock to send MIDI Clock instructions for synchronisation and clocking.
+As DrumFiend doesn't attempt to interpolate clocks, or act as a clock multiplier, you will need to provide a fast clock to its inputs to use this feature.
+Usually this is 24ppqn, but it depends on the device.

+To enable MIDI Clock functionality for one of DrumFiend's inputs:

+    {"input":7,"description":"TimingClock", "clock":1},

+###### MIDI Start/Stop

+MIDI Start/Stop messages may also be sent.
+This should be done alongside the MIDI Clock for most devices, with the device listening to MIDI Clock for sync.

+To configure an input for MIDI start/stop, configure DrumFiend's inputs like this:

+    {"input":5,"description":"MIDI Start", "startStop":"start"},
+    {"input":6,"description":"MIDI Stop", "startStop":"stop"},

 ###### Resetting DrumFiend's configuration

 Copy one of the configuration files from the `configs` directory of the firmware, renaming to config.txt.
 CircuitPython should pick up the file change and restart with the new configuration file.